alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 The user clicks **Continue**.

-At this point, your service makes a [**Create new payment**](https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/general/create-new-payment) call to the Pay API.
+At this point, your service makes a <a href="https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/general/create-new-payment" target="blank">Create new payment</a> call to the Pay API.
 The body of the call contains information in JSON format:

 ```javascript